 Vastrapur Lake located in the western side of Ahmedabad is maintained by the City Municipal Corporation.
-The manmade attractions is one of the most spectacular places to see in Ahmedabad.
+This manmade Lake is one of the most best tourist place in Ahmedabad to explore with family or friends.
 Emerging as a popular destination for some family time, Vastrapur Lake is perfect to indulge in some time with nature and the company of your loved ones.
 The garden adjoining the lake offers pleasant stroll.
 Boating facility is available on the lake.
-Hire paddle boats for an eco-friendly experiment.
+Hire paddle boats for an Eco-friendly experiment.

-The Children’s park, jogging track, and open-air theatre for various cultural events and performances are places to not miss when visiting.
+The Children’s park, jogging track, and open-air theater for various cultural events and performances are places to not miss when visiting.

 Timings: 8 am to 10 pm on all days of the week.

 7. Sidi Sayed Masjid

 The Sidi Sayed Mosque dates back to in 1573 AD and is one of the last of the mosques to be built under the Mughal rule.
 It is one of the best places to see in Ahmedabad for the marvelous architecture and serenity.